jajasuperman/bluetoothctl/README.md

  }
 ```
 ## TODO
-- Fix terminal module, which sometimes split the output, so devices information is split also.
+- Fix terminal module, which sometimes splits the output, so devices information splits also.

 ## Sample output of controller:
 ```javascript